mueller-kai/mueller-kai.github.io/_pages/projects.md

 We learn the causal relations between the images back from the images/ timeseries data.
 This research serves to establish concepts applicable to real-world production lines.
-Manufacturers are particularly eager to pinpoint aspects within their production data, that influence whethera part is classified as OK or NOK
+Manufacturers are particularly eager to pinpoint aspects within their production data, that influence whethera part is classified as OK or NOK.
 <img src="../images/imageminer.png" alt="imageminer" style="width: 70%;">

 ## Lineflow